aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-11/_index.md

 ## Words Cloud Changes

-- "/info" endpoint is added to the Docker hub, that can be used to get API usage details
+- "/info" endpoint is added to the Docker hub to access API usage details
 - Various bug fixes and improvements

 ## PDF to Word conversion improvements